The Tool I Could Never Imagine Starting The Year Without

-How could blank boxes in a graphic organizer help SO MUCH with everything in my teacher life?
-I couldn’t function without this tool starting the year.
+How could blank boxes in a graphic organizer help SO MUCH with everything, from lesson planning to back-to-school anxiety?
+I couldn’t function without this tool at the start of the year.

-The weekly packet I use is nothing fancy to look at; I make it using Google Slides and it’s super easy to edit.
+The weekly packet I use is nothing fancy to look at; I make it using Google Slides, and it’s super easy to customize.

 Here’s why it’s so magical.

-• Using the target language, we progress through the boxes of the packet
+• Using the target language, I guide students through completing each box of the packet

 • Great way to incorporate classroom jobs (packet manager, grader/stamper)

-• Nervous kids feel grounded and know what to expect - lowers affective filter
+• Nervous kids feel grounded and know what to expect each day in class - lowers affective filter

 • Flexible, Student-Interest Led Input

-• I can be creative, spontaneous and student-interest led when giving input, and still stay on track.
+• I love that I can be creative, spontaneous, and student-interest-led when giving input, and still stay on track.
+I can use the blank boxes to customize daily activities.

 • Some days I feel like making the kids draw while they listen, some days they take notes, some days they create a comic, some days they make it into a bingo board–this can all be done spontaneously in Box C!

 • Kids not listening during input?
-Side-conversations, blurting and other bizarre interruptions getting out of hand?
+Side-conversations, blurting, and other bizarre interruptions getting out of hand?
+Stop herding cats!
 Redirect them to a box on the packet and have them take notes or draw during the input.
-Calms things right down!
+Calms things right down every single time!

 • Built-in Exit Ticket